 An ongoing renovation promises to revitalize and sustain the awe-inspiring beauty of this St. Louis landmark for generations to come.
 Work is set to wrap up by the end of 2019.

-The renovation includes stone floor restoration guided by Vic LaRico, Stone Division Account Manager for Mid America Metals.
+The renovation includes stone floor restoration guided by Vic LaRico, Stone Division Account Manager for Mid America Specialty Services.
 Vic brings over three decades of expertise to this very special historic preservation project.

 Advanced Stone Floor Restoration for a St. Louis Landmark

-Mid America Metals’ work on the Cathedral includes applying Simix, an advanced coating and cleaning system.
+Mid America Specialty Services’ work on the Cathedral includes applying Simix, an advanced coating and cleaning system.
 It works on a variety of surfaces including natural stone, terrazzo, epoxy, concrete, tile and grout.